As you become more familiar with WordPress, you may occasionally come across the term blogroll.

 You can add a link section to your sidebar menu by creating a custom menu, or use a plugin like the one shown in the tutorial below.

-If the Link Manager is not visible when you log into your WordPress dashboard you will need to install a plugin.
+If you can’t see the Links Manager section when you log into your WP admin area you will need to install a plugin.
 In this step-by-step tutorial, you will learn how to add, edit, delete and manage links on your site’s sidebar using WordPress plugins.

 Link Manager